annaw212/remote_teleop/README.md

 **Turn-in-Place**

 The robot can be turned in place with the `Turn Left` and `Turn Right` buttons available on the Remote Teleop Rviz panel.
-These buttons will turn the robot 30 degrees in the respective direction.
+These buttons will turn the robot 30&deg; in the respective direction.

 If you are interested in turning the robot greater or less than 30 degrees, you may use the interactive marker rotation feature to do so.